diqidoq/lars/README.md

 # LARS (Linux advanced rhythm section *machine*)

  + a flexible sample triggering (step sequencer including?)
-Linux audio instrument to manage/support complex drum sound and rhythm section programming
+Linux audio instrument to manage/support complex drumbeat sound and rhythm section programming
+ + its not about real live drum simulation, its about innovative drumbeat and rhythm section conducting.
  + as a *stand alone* machine with in/out management.
  + as a lv2 plugin.
  + to make Linux pro audio even more sexy than it already is :-)